anontechnology/documentation/docs/tutorials/quickstart.md

 ## Creating Attributes

 The first thing we will need to do is establish attributes to store all of the data from our client.
 Attribute definitions specify the structure and rules that will govern how your data is stored.
-For example, this can tell ViziVault whether a user can have more than one value of an attribute, and whether the data should be indexed for cross-user search functionality.
+For example, this can tell ViziVault whether a data subject can have more than one value of an attribute, and whether the data should be indexed for search functionality.
 We can also directly associate tags and regulations here, establishing how Vizivault will treat the data for retention, storage, and sharing.

 We start with creating some very simple attributes with no structure, such as strings or numeric data.
 In the next example we will see how to handle data in cases where you only may be interested in retrieving part of a related set of data, or where the data has an internal structure.
 The hint parameter contains a sample value of the attribute for the purposes of demonstrating the intended format.